-Our Irish Coffee with Baileys and Kahlua Recipe is a wonderful beverage to accompany any brunch or dessert!
+Our Irish Coffee with Baileys and Kahlua Recipe is one of our wonderful Irish recipes!
+Perfect for any brunch or dessert!
 It’s lovely to serve baileys coffee as a solo dessert beverage too.
 But, how can you wrong with a Baileys and Kahlua in your cup of coffee?!
 Some tend think that it needs to be kalhua vs baileys–I say why not have both?!
 Unless you prefer the traditional Irish coffee baileys just by itself, then omit the kahlua in our irish coffee baileys recipe.
 Either way you will adore it!

 Why we love Irish Coffee with Baileys and Kahlua Recipe